Backyard Flower Garden Ideas That Turned My Plain Lawn Into Something I’m Actually Proud Of

 Perennial Corner

-Over time, the space fills in naturally, which feels rewarding.
-This setup works best if you want steady results without constantly buying new plants or redoing the garden.
+The space fills in naturally over two seasons, which feels satisfying.
+This works especially well if you want steady results without constantly buying new plants or starting over.

 Color Focus